-Imagination, then, is marked by a certain internal conflict, but it is not a conflict of theories that we are talking about here, of one theory claiming that it is objectifying-disclosive and another theory claiming the opposite.
-Rather, we are talking about imagination as it is lived by consciousness from a first-person perspective, and this is marked by a conflict of tendencies, between an objectifying-disclosive tendency and a narcissistic tendency.
-In other words, narcissism is not somehow the hidden reality of an act that appears to be objectifying-disclosive.
-It is, as I put it above, a lure or a danger that is implied by the need for the imagination to conjure up appearances and by the attendant (magical) desire for presence.
+Imagination, then, is marked by an internal conflict, but it is not a conflict of theories that we are talking about here, of one theory claiming that it is objectifying-disclosive and another theory claiming the opposite.
+Rather, we are talking about imagination as it is lived by consciousness from a first-person perspective, and this is marked by a conflict of tendencies, between an objectifying tendency and a narcissistic tendency.
+Imagination as an objectifying act is inherently ambiguous.

-It is not that this lure is impossible to overcome.
-I have spoken, in passing, of two steps that we can distinguish in a developed act of imagination: the first step, in which an imaginary presence is evoked, can be joined by a second step, in which an imaginary object is intended (and then fulfilled) as the identical across presence and absence.
-This second step is objectifying-disclosive in the proper sense and it is this act that runs parallel to active perception considered as an objectifying act.
-In imagination, however, this objectifying operation is founded on a first step in which imaginary appearances are conjured up in a quasi-magical operation, whereas in perception, appearances or profiles are given in a more straightforward sense.
-This is why, as I said above, the unerring effectuation of the objectifying tendency is more difficult, more of an intellectual achievement, in imagination than in perception.

-This difficulty varies in degree according to the nature of the object or event being imagined and its relation to the affective life of the imagining subject.
-The kind of imagination used in mathematical thinking, for example, is certainly much less prone to the narcissistic tendency than the kind of imagination invoked by a poet or a novelist.
-The reason for this is that mathematical objects are idealized objects and have little to do with our natural affective life.
-Thus the desire for their presence, which is part of the first step of a mathematical imagination, is almost entirely disciplined by the second step, which is directed at the object in itself (or in truth); it has little life on its own, little intrinsic motivation.
+Since the ambiguity of imagination consists in the tension between its two steps, or in the difficulty of overcoming the narcissistic tendency of the first step, it varies in degree according to the weight of this step in the whole act.
+Moreover, since the narcissistic tendency has much to do with the desire of possession, the ambiguity of imagination also varies according to the nature of the object or event being imagined and its relation to the affective life of the imagining subject.
+Thus, the kind of imagination used in mathematical thinking is certainly much less prone to the narcissistic tendency than the kind of imagination invoked by a poet or a novelist.
+The reason for this is, first, that in the eidetic attitude of mathematical thinking, the first step of imagination, as we define it, plays only a preparatory role.
+In such eidetic intuitions, as Husser puts it, “the objects of the founding acts do not enter into the intention of the founded one” (Hua XIX, 690/292).
+Thus the first step of imagination, as that which produces the sensory quasi-presence of individual objects, is not at all the center of gravity of the eidetic imagination.
+The proper focus of mathematical thinking is on the relational properties of idealized objects, which have little to do with our natural affective life.
+Thus the desire for their presence, which is part of the first step of a mathematical imagination, is almost entirely disciplined by the second step, which is directed at the object in itself (or in truth); it has little life of its own, little intrinsic motivation.

 It is very different with literary imagination, or for that matter, with most imagination in everyday life.
 Here, the imaginary object or event often appeals to us because of its very appearance, and we are often motivated to evoke an imaginary appearance due to this very appeal.
 And when this happens undisciplined by a second objectifying intention, we indulge in the narcissistic tendency, which lies behind what Milan Kundera describes as kitsch in L’insoutenable légèreté de l’être: